The reason the pro tells you to keep your head down is so you can’t see him laughing. ~Phyllis Diller~

 After leading a busy June and July in the working and engaging in online learning, I spent a weeks off-line to reconnect with my family, my friends and some of my summer pastimes.
 Along with sunny days by the pool, a prodigious supply of spy novels and late night comedy, I spent some time on the golf course.

-I enjoy golf.
+I enjoy golf, and I’m always trying to improve.
 Like skiing, it is an activity that requires patience, a degree of skill and a willingness to seek continuous improvement; no matter how good a golfer one is, there is always room for improvement.
 I took up golf in my twenties and would definitely fall into the ‘weekend hacker’ category.
 A few years back, I decided to invest in some new clubs, get some lessons and work on improving my skill, not to be competitive, but just for the sake of getting better at the game.
 The lessons helped me a lot; especially with my iron play, but one pesky problem seemed to persist.
-The driver.

 I have had a wicked slice, a slice so bad that, in order to hit the fairway, I could almost stand perpendicular to the tee box.
 So, I looked to YouTube for some individualized, real time learning on using the long stick and found 3 key points, with video, to help me fix my slice.
 Along with the validation of the role that technology can play in supporting real-time, personalized learning, I also learned a few things about being a good driver (and leader).